RodrigoCabaco/MCName_Sniper/README.md

 Donwload: http://www.mediafire.com/file/8ej4y6b8wadr5zl/MC_NameSniper.zip/file

 Instalation Process: Just Download and Extract The Zip File then Execute "NameMC_Sniper.exe" and Follow The Instructions!
 Happy Sniping =)

+The Folder Is Marked As Virus, But Don't Get Harmed.
+Just do "Control + J" and click "Keep"